Raniconduh/cscroll/README.md

 If an argument is provided, cscroll will open the path supplied.
 Otherwise it will open in the current working directory. ([see 'Options'](#options))

 Files will be highlighted and shown with an identifier in correspondence to the file type.
+If compiled with icons and the icons option is set, a nerd icons corresponding the file file type will be shows to its left.

 #### Colors & Identifiers: